manish-panwar/vertx-issue-2544-reproducer-/README.md

         jREJBBB5x2AaiSSDO0%2FOskoCztDZBAAAAAADV1A4=

-To see the issue, just run AppStarter.
+To see the issue, just run AppStarter from your IDE.
 It will start a sample remote server, and a client impl which will use HttpClient and WebClient to make remote call.
 Wait 5 seconds after starting AppStarter and look at console logs.

 This sample code is just for demo purpose, and not Prod style/ready code.